OPAL Functions

 | strcat | Deprecated alias of concat_strings. |

-| string | Generate a string representation of the argument value. |
+| string | Produces a string from the argument. |

 | string_agg | Returns concatenated input values, separated by the delimiter. |